ivbrajkovic/js-chronicles/SOLID Principles/liskov-substitution/index.md

 }
 ```

-The Square class seems to fit naturally into the hierarchy since a square is a specific type of rectangle.
+The `Square` class seems to fit naturally into the hierarchy since a square is a specific type of rectangle.
 However, this decision subtly violates the LSP.

-#### Identifying the Violation
+#### Identifying the Violation ⚠️

 Consider a function that resizes a rectangle and logs its area: